CSIS-iLab/on-the-radar/_briefs/plant-based-sensors-a-technology-primer.md

   - United States
 title: Plant-based Sensors
 date: 2018-10-12T17:53:00.000+00:00
-excerpt: Plant-based sensors are physiology-based mechanisms—either already present or artificially engineered—capable of reporting the presence of specific stimuli on land.
+excerpt: Plant-based sensors are physiology-based mechanisms capable of reporting the presence of specific stimuli on land.
 Plant-based sensors are an unobtrusive platform for monitoring weapons development and presence.
 authors:
 - _authors/anthony-benjamin.md
 brief_type: Tech Primer